 Diversifying the trade in resins gives harvesters and their communities a broader income base and a safety net in case the mainstream Frankincense and myrrh trees cannot be saved from their current decline.
-They are dying off, around the world, at an alarming rate from both environmental stresses and human folly.
+They are dying off worldwide at an alarming rate from both environmental stresses and human folly.

 About Olibanum & Thurimel resins

 Our familiar Frankincense types are oleo-gum-resins and contain varying proportions of water-soluble gum.
-This combination of gum and oleoresin exudes from the tree as a white emulsion which gives Frankincense its traditional names- Luban in Arabic and Levonah in Hebrew, both based on the Semitic root word “White”, לבן.
+This combination of gum and oleoresin exudes from the tree as a white emulsion, giving Frankincense its traditional names- Luban in Arabic and Levonah in Hebrew, both based on the Semitic root word "White", לבן.
 The Latin name for Frankincense, Olibanum and Oleum Liban in ancient Greek are both derivatives of this word.
 After thousands of years, we have come to associate all Frankincense species with this white exudate.

 Surprisingly, this Boswellia neglecta exudate is an oleoresin with no water-soluble gum. and appears as clear golden droplets and thus, is not an Olibanum or Luban.